concepticon/.github/profile/README.md

 1. "Raw" data is curated in the repositories [concepticon-data](https://github.com/concepticon/concepticon-data) and [norare-data](https://github.com/concepticon/norare-data), respectively.
 2. Re-usable, aggregated data is provided in [CLDF format](https://cldf.clld.org), via releases of the repositories [concepticon-cldf](https://github.com/concepticon/concepticon-cldf/releases) and [norare-cldf](https://github.com/concepticon/norare-cldf/releases), uploaded to Zenodo.
-3. The latest release of both projects is also served - for interactive browsing - by [clld apps](https://github.com/clld/clld) - at https://concepticon.clld.org and https://norare.clld.org respectively -
-running the source code curated in the [concepticon](https://github.com/concepticon/concepticon) and [norare](https://github.com/concepticon/norare) repositories.
+3. The latest release of both projects is also served - for interactive browsing - by [clld apps](https://github.com/clld/clld) - at https://concepticon.clld.org and https://norare.clld.org respectively.
+The source code of these apps is curated in the [concepticon](https://github.com/concepticon/concepticon) and [norare](https://github.com/concepticon/norare) repositories.